Chris Cornes

 Cornes played as a forward.
 A former Wolverhampton Wanderers trainee, he enjoyed a successful loan spell to Port Vale in 2005, having signed a professional contract at Wolves the previous year.
-He tested positive for cocaine in February 2006, and received a six-month ban from the game, before his contract was cancelled in September that year.
-He then joined Worcester City, before moving on to Telford United the following year.
+He tested positive for cocaine in February 2006 and received a six-month ban from the game before his contract was cancelled in September of that year.
+He then joined Worcester City before moving on to Telford United the following year.
 In 2008, he joined Stourport Swifts via Bromsgrove Rovers.
-The next year he was back at Worcester and Stourport Swifts, also playing on loan for Evesham United, before signing with Malvern Town via Redditch United in summer 2010.
+The next year, he was back at Worcester and Stourport Swifts, also playing on loan for Evesham United before signing with Malvern Town via Redditch United in summer 2010.
 He was imprisoned on drug dealing charges in 2015.

 He co-managed Worcester Raiders to the West Midlands (Regional) League Division One title at the end of the 2018–19 season.
-He left the club in October 2021 and was appointed Bewdley Town manager in January 2022, before taking charge of Worcester City ten months later.
+He left the club in October 2021 and was appointed Bewdley Town manager in January 2022 before taking charge of Worcester City ten months later.
+He led the club to successive promotions, winning the Hellenic League Premier Division title in 2023–24 and then the Northern Premier League Division One Midlands play-offs in 2025.

 Playing career

 Wolverhampton Wanderers

 Cornes attended Pershore High School, before beginning his career as a trainee with Championship club Wolverhampton Wanderers, turning professional in July 2004.
 He joined League One side Port Vale on loan in August 2005, making his debut on 28 August in Vale's goalless draw at Milton Keynes Dons – picking up the man of the match award in the process.
 He scored both goals against Oldham Athletic on 28 September, and followed this by getting goals against Walsall and Swindon Town, leaving him with a streak of four goals in three games.
 He returned to Molineux at the end of November, having scored four times in eleven first team appearances for the "Valiants".

-In February 2006 Cornes tested positive for cocaine and was given a six-month ban.
+In February 2006, Cornes tested positive for cocaine and was given a six-month ban.
 Initially Wolves stood by him and allowed him to continue training.
-However, in September 2006 his contract was cancelled by mutual consent.
+However, in September 2006, his contract was cancelled by mutual consent.